santarini/vba/excel/README.md

 # excel macros

-I'm not entirely sure if these are bas files but I wrote them in the visual basic devolper of Excel and uploaded them here.
+I'm not entirely sure if these work as bas files but I wrote them in the visual basic devolper of Excel and uploaded them here.

 * BasicSearch.bas
   * basic word search, finds the phrase you're looking for and activates the cell containing that phrase